brittanylcrocker/Dog-Park-Search/README.md

 ### Google Maps Api

-For the search feature I used the Google Maps Api/
+For the search feature I used the Google Maps Api, in conjunction with the [google-maps-react](https://www.npmjs.com/package/google-maps-react) npm package.
+The Google Maps API directly manipulates the DOM however, as React uses a virtual DOM, the use of a package is recommended.
+The most challenging part of working with this api and my project as a whole was stylising the map, as it is a feature from the api, it doesn't behave like a normal React component.
+Due to this, in the future, working with the Google Maps API I would favour using another framework or vanilla Javascript

 ### Next Steps:

 Current location feature, so the area is set to a users current location.
-Accessibility
+Accessibility, improving the LightHouse Score which is currently 86 to 95 +/